 Anyway back to 1789.
 The Marquis de Sade spent about 8 months in the Charenton asylum while the revolution gained momentum.
 On April 2, 1790, the National Assembly abolished lettres de cachet and Sade was set free.
-So this gives us some insight into the impact on every-day life during the revolution.
+So this gives us some insight into the impact the revolution had on every-day life during the revolution.
 Political elites slowly dismantled the French monarchy, so the elements of every-day life that were held in place by the monarch’s authority (prisoners arrested by lettres de cachet for example) were entirely changed by these high falutin political events.
 This was especially true for the former nobility and the wealthy, who were targeted by revolutionary factions.
 Eventually the National Assembly abolished the Catholic Church, the Gregorian calendar, feudalism, military ranks, elite privileges, and soooo much more.

 AVERILL: Sade’s personal life changed quite a bit.
 Once he was released, his wife sued for marital separation (good choice!).
 Sade had affairs with various women (ok maybe they didn’t change that much) until he met former actress Marie Constance Renelle/Quesnet, who remained his mistress until his death.